winkeung/LibrePyListEditor/README.md

 # LibrePyListEditor
 Use Libre/Open Office Calc as Tree/Grid View for Browsing and Editing Python Nested List/Dict/Tuple Using UNO or COM
+(Scroll to the bottom for some screen shots)

 ## System requirements
 ### Linux: